Filipe-Mendes/isel-leic-pc-s1920v-li51n/zoom/blackboard-25.md

 		List<AsyncAcquire> satisfied = null;
 		while (asyncAcquires.Count > 0) {
 			AsyncAcquire acquire = asyncAcquires.First.Value;
-			// Check if available permits allow satisfy this request if (acquire.acquires > permits)
+			// Check if available permits allow satisfy this async acquire if (acquire.acquires > permits)
 				break;
-			// Remove the request from the queue asyncAcquires.RemoveFirst();
+			// Remove the async acquire from the queue asyncAcquires.RemoveFirst();

-			// Update permits and mark acquire as done permits -= acquire.acquires;
+			// Update permits and mark the async acquire as done permits -= acquire.acquires;
 			acquire.done = true;
-			if (satisfied == null)
+			// Add the async acquire to the result list if (satisfied == null)
 					satisfied = new List<AsyncAcquire>(1);
 			satisfied.Add(acquire);